 Google Chrome: https://support.google.com/chrome/answer/95647?hl=en

 For more information on how to modify your browser settings to block or filter cookies, visit http://www.aboutcookies.org/ or http://www.cookiecentral.com/faq/.
 You may learn more about internet advertising practices and related consumer resources at http://www.aboutads.info/consumers/, http://www.networkadvertising.org/choices, and http://youronlinechoices.eu/.

 We may share your personal information in the following contexts.

-We have put security measures in place to protect the personal information that you share with us from being accidentally lost, used, altered, or disclosed or accessed in an unauthorized manner.
-From time to time, we review our security procedures to consider appropriate new technology and methods.
+We have put security measures in place to protect personal information from being accidentally lost, used, altered, or disclosed or accessed in an unauthorized manner and to detect fraudulent identify-verification activity, including when transmitting personal information in response to data subject requests.
+From time to time, we review our security procedures to consider appropriate new technologies and methods.